signalwire/freeswitch/libs/silk/readme.txt

        make clean all

+    6. How to build for big endian CPU's

+       Make clean all ADDED_DEFINES+=_SYSTEM_IS_BIG_ENDIAN
+       To be able to use the test vectors with big endian CPU's the test programs need to be compiled in a different way.
+Note that the 16 bit input and output from the test programs will have the upper and lower bytes swapped with this setting.

-    6. How to use the comparison tool:
+    7. How to use the comparison tool:

        See 'How to use the test vectors.txt' in the test_vectors folder.

 IV.
 History

+    Version 1.0.8 - Improved noise shaping, various other improvements, and various bugfixes.
+Added a MIPS version Version 1.0.7 - Updated with bugfixes for LBRR and pitch estimator.
+SignalCompare updated Version 1.0.6 - Updated with bugfixes for ARM builds Version 1.0.5 - Updated with bugfixes for ARM builds Version 1.0.4 - Updated with various bugfixes and improvements, including some API changes Added support for big endian platforms
-    Version 1.0.2 - Updated with various bugfixes and improvements Version 1.0.1 - First beta source code release
+                    Added resampler support for additional API sample rates Version 1.0.3 - Updated with various bugfixes and improvements Version 1.0.2 - Updated with various bugfixes and improvements Version 1.0.1 - First beta source code release

 V. Compatibility

-    This package has been tested under the following platforms:
+    This package has been tested on the following platforms:

     Windows XP Home and Professional
     Windows Vista, 32-bit version
-    Mac OS X Version 10.5.8
+    Mac OSX intel
+    Mac OSX ppc
     Ubuntu Linux 9.10, 64-bit version

 VI.
 Known Issues